aboutcode-org/aboutcode/README.md

 The main homepage lives at http://aboutcode.org

+Interest in the Google Summer of Code 2017: See https://github.com/nexB/aboutcode/wiki/GSOC-2017

-Each project has its own repository:
+Each AboutCode project has its own repository:

 - ScanCode: this the scanner to detect the origin and license of code and its dependencies as a command line tool. https://github.com/nexB/scancode-toolkit .
 The lead maintainer is @pombredanne